 Rooms: There are eight guest chalets, all with en-suite bathrooms and private viewing decks with views of the lagoon.
 The chalets are raised off the ground and are made of reed and thatch.
 Some are built out over the water while others are set back a little on the island.

 Activities: You'll be able to explore the waterways of the delta by traditional mokoro powered by the poler and by motorboat.
-Guided walks and bird watching are also offered.
+Day and night game drives and guided walks and bird watching are also offered.
 Fishing for bream and tiger fish is popular.

 Facilities: The main lodge building is an open-sided, thatched area set beneath ebony and mangosteen trees.
 There are lounge, bar and dining areas where you can socialise between activities.
 There's also a boma with a camp fire and an open air dining terrace.
 All areas overlook the lagoon.
 There are mature gardens filled with trees and plants which attract a variety of birds.
 The outdoor swimming pool comes into its own on hot days.